Hungry Healthy Happy

 There are lots of options to add extra protein here.
 A delicious vegetarian way to do this is to add some Roasted Chickpeas.
 It's also a great way to use up leftover Slow Cooker Whole Chicken.

 This salad has enough going on that it can be the main dish.
 However, it also goes well with lots of other things too.
 Add it on the table at any BBQ and you will have very happy guests.
-We also like to do something a little bit different for our Sunday lunch and serve this with a roasted leg of lamb and couscous.
+We also like to do something a little bit different for our Sunday lunch and serve this with a roasted leg of lamb and couscous or our Pulled Lamb.

 This butternut squash salad also goes well with grilled chicken, steak or even just some extra roasted vegetables.
 It's a super versatile salad.
 Why not try it with one of these recipes: